ray-project/ray/doc/source/ray-core/placement-group.rst

 .. _placement-group-lifetimes:

-Placement Group Lifetimes
+Placement Group lifetimes
 -------------------------

 .. tabbed:: Python

-    By default, the lifetimes of placement groups are not detached and will be destroyed when the driver is terminated (but, if it is created from a detached actor, it is killed when the detached actor is killed).
+    By default, the lifetimes of placement groups are not detached and are destroyed when the driver is terminated.
+Note that if it is created from a detached actor, it is killed when the detached actor is killed.
 If you'd like to keep the placement group alive regardless of its job or detached actor, you should specify `lifetime="detached"`.
 For example:

     .. code-block:: python